 - Information about your treatment and management, including any medications you are taking and any therapies or rehabilitation you are receiving.

-- Any additional medical conditions you have, as well as your family medical history.
+- Any additional medical conditions you have and your family medical history.

-- Your current and past occupation, as well as any hazardous activities you engage in as part of your work or leisure activities.
+- Your current and past occupation and any hazardous activities you engage in as part of your work or leisure activities.

 - Your lifestyle habits, including your diet, exercise routine, and use of tobacco or alcohol.